 Pre-Trip To Do List:

-Planning and Saving money for a solo trip can be challenging but the better you prepare before you leave the better your trip will be.
+Planning and saving money for a solo trip can be challenging but the more you plan and prepare before you leave the better your trip will be.
 Like anything in life that ends up being successful, good habits are usually at the foundation of the success.
+Financial discipline is a wise practice for the solo traveler.
 Make it your routine practice to incorporate my money saving planning strategies and I bet you will be glad you did.